Robert K. Brinton: Wartime work and professional career

 From 1942 to 1945, Brinton was employed by Division 10 of the National Defense Research Committee (Office of Scientific Research and Development) at the Northwestern Technological Institute, Evanston, Illinois, under W. Albert Noyes Jr., participating in chemical warfare civilian research.
 Early work was concerned with the absorption properties of charcoal for various gases, and under the direction of Dr. Francis Blacet, this led to the development of an improved gas mask, work for which Blacet received the President's Certificate of Merit in 1948 from President Truman.
 Later wartime work focused on the distribution pattern of various non-persistent war gases under actual field conditions, with testing in Kentucky, Florida, Panama; at the end of the war, Brinton served as a technical field observer in the Southwest Pacific Area (Australia, New Guinea, Philippines).

-After the war, Brinton returned to UCLA, receiving his PhD in Chemistry in 1948.
+After the war, Brinton returned to UCLA, receiving his PhD in chemistry in 1948.
 Here he was instrumental in getting the mass spectrometer "assembled and up and running" and became one of the "new generation of photochemists".
 Brinton began his professorial career at the University of California, Davis, in 1948; his research focused of photochemistry and chemical kinetics, and he had a special expertise in laboratory design (glass blowing, machining, and electronics).
-During his tenure at UC Davis, Brinton held a National Research Council of Canada Fellowship during 1954–55, received a Guggenheim fellowship to study at the "Laboratorium für Physikalische Chemie" at the University of Stuttgart, Germany in 1961–62, and spent a sabbatical year at the University of Cambridge from 1971–72.
+During his tenure at UC Davis, Brinton held a National Research Council of Canada Fellowship during 1954–55, received a Guggenheim fellowship to study at the "Laboratorium für Physikalische Chemie" at the University of Stuttgart, Germany in 1961–62, and spent a sabbatical year at the University of Cambridge from 1971 to 1972.
 He retired from UC Davis in July 1978.